Santa Barbara Spousal Support Attorney

 For the obligation of spousal support to arise in California, there must be a valid marriage.
 (Hudson v.
 Hudson (1959) 52 Cal.
 2d 735, 738, 344 P.2d 295).
 There is no common law marriage in California (Marvin v.
 Marvin (1976) 18 Cal.
 3d 660, 684).
 If the parties were never married, there is no spousal support to the other party, no matter how long the parties have cohabitated.

 When it comes to your soon-to-be ex-spouse’s new partner, spousal support in California cannot consider that person’s wealth or income.
-Trial courts are statutorily barred from considering the income of a supporting spouse’s and subsequent spouse or non-martial partner when determining or modifying spousal support (California Family Code Section 4323(b); Marriage of Lynn (2002) 101 Cal.
+Trial courts are statutorily barred from considering the income of a supporting spouse’s and subsequent spouse or non-marital partner when determining or modifying spousal support (California Family Code Section 4323(b); Marriage of Lynn (2002) 101 Cal.
 App.
 4th 120, 133, 123 Cal.
 Rptr.
 2d 611, 621).

-Family Code Section 4320
+Family Code Section 4320 & Spousal Support Factors

 According to Family Code Section 4320, a court may consider the following when ordering spousal support:

-13. The criminal of an abusive spouse.
+- The criminal conviction of an abusive spouse.

 Subsection 14 gives the court the power to consider almost everything that has a bearing on spousal support.
 It is wise to be represented by counsel to determine which of these factors to present to the court.